Growing Up GREAT! Implementation Guide

 Date of Publication: November 29, 2020

-This material is from the Healthy Women of Ukraine (HWUP) program.
+This manual is from the Healthy Women of Ukraine (HWUP) program.
 The goal of HWUP, which runs from 2011-2016, is to protect the reproductive health of Ukrainian women and couples by increasing the appropriate and effective use of modern methods of contraception as an alternative to unintended pregnancy and associated abortion.
 HWUP was a follow-on project to an earlier program, Together for Health, which ran from from 2006-2011.

 This curriculum is from the Healthy Women of Ukraine (HWUP) program.
 The goal of HWUP, which runs from 2011-2016, is to protect the reproductive health of Ukrainian women and couples by increasing the appropriate and effective use of modern methods of contraception as an alternative to unintended pregnancy and associated abortion.
 HWUP was a follow-on project to an earlier program, Together for Health, which ran from from 2006-2011.